-8.41 The Local Plan should make appropriate provision to meet the needs of Gypsies, Travellers and Travelling Showpeople in North Hertfordshire.
-There is recognition that the three groups are different and have very different needs, but for the purposes of this policy the key considerations are very similar.
-The Gypsy and Traveller Accommodation Assessment (2018)[×] provides evidence that there is no identified need for transit or travelling show people sites but a need to provide twelve pitches for Gypsies, eight at Pulmer Water and four at Danesbury Park Road.
+- 8.42 The Local Plan should make appropriate provision to meet the needs of Gypsies, Travellers and Travelling Showpeople in North Hertfordshire.
+The Council's evidence shows that there is no identified need for transit or travelling show people sites but a need to provide four additional pitches for Gypsies at Danesbury Park Road. - 8.43 There is currently one private Traveller site at Pulmer Water in the parish of Codicote.
+This consists of twelve permanent pitches.
+There is a further site at Danesbury Park Road which currently benefits from a temporary planning permission and is allocated in this Local Plan to meet the identified need.
+Historically, the District has not been an area where significant numbers of Gypsies, Travellers or Travelling Showpeople have resided in or resorted to, which is supported by figures for unauthorised encampments and developments.

+&lt;sup>112 Gypsy and Traveller Accommodation Assessment Study (2018); NHDC Note on Gypsy and Traveller provision (2020)

-- 8.42 There is currently one private Traveller site at Pulmore Pulmer Water in the parish of Codicote.
-This consists of twelve permanent pitches and six pitches which have had temporary planning permission.
-There is also one unauthorised encampment in Danesbury Park Road.
-Sites CD4 and CD6 are allocated in this Local Plan to meet the identified need in the Accommodation Assessment.
-There are no public sites in the District.
-Historically, the District has not been an area where significant numbers of Gypsies, Travellers or Travelling Showpeople have resided in or resorted to, which is supported by figures for unauthorised encampments and developments. - 8.43 As with affordable housing, current government guidance allows Gypsy and Traveller sites to be located in the open countryside, as an exception to normal policies of control.
-This is in recognition of the particular difficulties that Gypsies and Travellers have obtaining and affording land within settlements. - 8.44 Our evidence identifies a requirement for 7 12 additional pitches over the period to 2031100.
-The area that was covered by the temporary planning permission on the Pulmore Pulmer Water site helps to meets the requirement though the existing permission expires in 2017 by providing 8 pitches.
-The land at Woodside Place, Danesbury Park Road meets the requirement for the remaining four pitches. - 8.45 This area_These two sites are is therefore allocated for permanent provision. and to provide certainty going forward.
-Based on current evidence, it should prevent the need for future 'single issue' reviews of this policy and the long-term needs of these communities will be considered as part of the next general review of the plan alongside the needs of the settled community.
+- 8.44 As with affordable housing, current government guidance allows Gypsy and Traveller sites to be located in the open countryside, as an exception to normal policies of control.
+This is in recognition of the particular difficulties that Gypsies and Travellers have obtaining and affording land within settlements. - 8.45 The site at Pulmer Water has a complex planning history and consists of Gypsy and Traveller provision adjoining a caravan park with permission for residential use.
+A robust and up-to-date assessment of current occupation and the future needs arising from this site, alongside any needs from elsewhere in the District, will be required to inform the proposed early review of the Plan (see Policy IMR2 in the Delivery Chapter).

-^x Gypsy & Traveller Accommodation Assessment Study - January 2018

-400 Gypsy and Traveller Accommodation Study, ORS 2014